alorence/django-modern-rpc/docs/index.rst

 (REST, GraphQL, etc.).

 While newer alternatives exist, there are still use-cases where XML-RPC or JSON-RPC servers are needed.
 **Django-modern-rpc** helps you set up such a server as part of your Django project.
-It provide a simple and pythonic API to expose global functions to be called from other websites or programs.
+It provides a simple and pythonic API to expose global functions to be called from other websites or programs.

 Version 2.0 brings significant improvements to the library, including a more intuitive API, better error handling,